Shiriny24/colossus/docs/source/halo_profile.rst

 See the documentation of the abstract base class :class:`halo.profile_base.HaloDensityProfile` for the functionality of the profile objects.
-For documentation on spherical overdensity mass definitions, please see the documentation of the :mod:`halo.basics` module.
+For documentation on spherical overdensity mass definitions, please see the documentation of the :doc:`halo_mass` module.
 The following functional forms for the density profile are implemented:

 ============================================ =============================== ========================= =============